oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelPython_XGBoost_GettingStarted/README.md

 | Hardware                | Intel Atom® Processors <br> Intel® Core™ Processor Family <br> Intel® Xeon® Processor Family <br> Intel® Xeon® Scalable processor family
 | Software                | XGBoost*

+> **Note**: AI and Analytics samples are validated on AI Tools Offline Installer.
+For the full list of validated platforms refer to [Platform Validation](https://github.com/oneapi-src/oneAPI-samples/tree/master?tab=readme-ov-file#platform-validation).

 ## Key Implementation Details

 - This Getting Started sample code is implemented for CPU using the Python language.
 The example assumes you have XGboost installed inside a conda environment, similar to what is delivered with the installation of the Intel® Distribution for Python* as part of the [Intel® AI Tools](https://software.intel.com/en-us/oneapi/ai-kit).